kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/user-cluster/admin-guide/_index.en.md

 - **kube-state-metrics** addon: exposes cluster-level metrics of Kubernetes API objects (like pods, deployments, etc.) to Prometheus.

-When these addons are deployed to user clusters, no further configuration of the user cluster MLA stack is needed, the exposed metrics will be scraped by user cluster Prometheus and become available in Grafana automatically.
+When these addons are deployed to user clusters, no further configuration of the user cluster MLA stack is needed, the exposed metrics will be scraped by user cluster monitoring agent and become available in Grafana automatically.

 Before addons can be deployed into KKP user clusters, the KKP installation has to be configured to enable them as [accessible addons]({{< relref "../../../../architecture/concept/kkp-concepts/addons/#accessible-addons" >}}).
 The `node-exporter` and `kube-state-metrics`